openharmony/docs/en/application-dev/reference/apis/js-apis-abilityrunninginfo.md

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core

+**System API**: This is a system API and cannot be called by third-party applications.

 | Name| Type| Readable| Writable| Description|
 | -------- | -------- | -------- | -------- | -------- |
 | ability | ElementName | Yes| No| Information that matches an ability. |